powa-team/pg_stat_kcache/README.rst

 platform getrusage(2) manual page for more details.

 If *pg_stat_kcache.track* is all, pg_stat_kcache tracks nested statements.
-Now, the max number of nesting level to track is 64 due to implement simpler and it should be enough for reasonable use cases.
+The max number of nesting level that will be tracked is is limited to 64, in order to keep implementation simple, but this should be enough for reasonable use cases.

 Even if *pg_stat_kcache.track* is all, pg_stat_kcache view considers only statistics of top-level statements.
 So, there is the case which even though